 Drive sales on autopilot with ecommerce-focused featuresSee Features

-The offers, recommendations, and content of a personalized message are tailored to the needs of the user.
+Text messages can (and should) be personalized too.
+The offers, recommendations, and content of a personalized text message are tailored to the needs of the user.
 This, in turn, improves overall ecommerce sales and loyalty to the brand by:

 - Providing value to the customer

 - Capturing the customer’s attention